ADVERTISEMENT

 Before you subscribe, you’ll want to make sure Ancestry.com has records relevant to your research.
 You can do that using Ancestry.com’s Card Catalog.
 Like the paper-and-ink library card catalogs of old, this database lists all the record collections in Ancestry.com’s arsenal.
 You can search by keyword or use filters to find collections that might contain your ancestor.
 Watch a tutorial.

-Among the menu items is Site Map.
+To access the Card Catalog, look to the top of the page for the site map.
 A site map is exactly what it sounds like: an index to all of the major categories on the site.
 At the top of this screen, you’ll see the same menu that you’d see if you were an Ancestry.com subscriber.

 Once you see the main menu, click Search.
 A dropdown box will provide links to various record types, such as immigration, vital records, military records, etc. You can click an option to search just that record group.
 But for now, click on Card Catalog.